upfrontjs/framework/docs/calliope/readme.md

 #### save
 <Badge text="async" type="warning"/>

 The `save` method will update or save your model based on whether the model [exists](#exists) or not.
 If the model exists it will send a `PATCH` request containing the changes, and the optionally passed in attributes.
-If the model does not exists it will send a `POST` request.
+If the model does not exist it will send a `POST` request.
 The method returns the same current user updated with the response data if any.

 #### update
 <Badge text="async" type="warning"/>